National Democratic Revolution, Part 5a

 “This Joint Meeting declares its sincerest conviction that for the future progress, goodwill, good race relations, and for the building of a united, greater and free South Africa, full franchise rights must be extended to all sections of the South African people…”

 This second document in the fifth part of the CU NDR series is a transcript of the “Three Doctors’ Pact” of March, 1947.
 It was a historic pact for democracy and for national liberation, as the above quotation from it shows.
-There had been nothing like it before.

 The three doctors were Dr A B Xuma, Dr Yusuf Dadoo, and Dr Monty Naicker, leaders of the ANC, the Transvaal Indian Congress, and the Natal Indian Congress respectively [Picture: Dr Xuma signing; Dr Dadoo is seen on the right side of the picture, Dr Monty Naicker on the other side].